sehlen-bsi/botan-docs/docs/audit_report/src/side_channels/01_04_slh_dsa.rst

 The XMSS method is based on the WOTS method and the use of Merkle trees.
 Similar to the FORS method, the XMSS method also uses the `treehash` routine.
-Here too, there is a similar difference in programme execution when adding individual nodes to the authentication data of a signature [BOTAN_SLH_DSA_TREEHASH]_.
+Here too, there is a similar difference in programme execution when adding individual nodes to the authentication data of a signature (:srcref:`[src/lib/pubkey/sphincsplus/sphincsplus_common]/sp_treehash.cpp:64|internal_leaf`).
 As with the FORS method, this difference is also uncritical with the XMSS method.

 .. code-block:: cpp